evolvedmicrobe/ccsviewr/README.md

-#ccsviewr -PDF images of CCS consensus sequences and subreads
+#ccsviewr - PDF images of CCS consensus sequences and subreads

 An R package to produce PDFs of alignments of CCS reads to a reference template along with every subread that was used to produce that CCS read.
 This package aims to allow for users to gain certainty in a SNP call or to investigate problems with consensus accuracy.